SiddhaK17/turtle-coordinate-race-simulator/README.md

 # 🐢 Turtle Coordinate Race Simulator
-*A visually engaging Python-based race simulation leveraging the Turtle Graphics library, where six vibrant racers compete on a 2D coordinate plane and the outcome is driven by randomized, real-time movements.*
+*A visually engaging Python based race simulation leveraging the Turtle Graphics library, where six vibrant racers compete on a 2D coordinate plane and the outcome is driven by randomized, real time movements.*

 ---

 ## Overview
-The **Turtle Coordinate Race Simulator** is an interactive desktop application built in Python that demonstrates fundamental game logic, coordinate system manipulation, and object-oriented graphics programming.
+The **Turtle Coordinate Race Simulator** is an interactive desktop application built in Python that demonstrates fundamental game logic, coordinate system manipulation, and object oriented graphics programming.

 In this simulation, players place a wager on a turtle racer of their choice, each uniquely colored and positioned on a dedicated racing track.
 The program uses **randomized motion logic** to determine each turtle's progression toward the finish line, ensuring an unpredictable and replayable outcome.